yieldnest/yieldnest-protocol/test/foundry/scenarios/ynETH-Scenarios.md

 Objective: Ensure that deposits are correctly paused and resumed, preventing or allowing ETH deposits accordingly.

-**Scenario 3:** Withdraw ETH to Staking Nodes Manager
+**Scenario 3:** Deposit and Withdraw ETH to Staking Nodes Manager

-Objective: Test that only the Staking Nodes Manager can withdraw ETH from the contract.
+Objective: Test the end-to-end flow of depositing ETH to an eigenpod, and withdrawing ETH to the staking nodes manager.

 **Scenario 4:** Share Accouting and Yield Accrual